Human-Animal Interaction and Social Anxiety

-TIHAI also engages in collaborative research with the Tufts University Center for Reading and Language Research.
+TIHAI has participated in collaborative research with the Tufts University Center for Reading and Language Research.
 Families enrolled in the Tufts Summer Reading Program were invited to participate in an animal-assisted intervention research study this recent summer of 2017.
 As part of their daily read aloud time, children in the study were either reading aloud solo or to a Pet Partner®, a registered therapy dog and handler team that has undergone rigorous training and evaluation to ensure health and safety for all involved.
 During their readaloud, data was collected on the children’s stress levels, feelings about reading and reading behavior to determine the impact of reading to dogs.

 Animal-Based Science and Engineering Education

 TIHAI engages in ongoing outreach and research in animal-based science and engineering education through the Cummings School of Veterinary Medicine in collaboration with the Center for Engineering Education and Outreach.